tc39/notes/es7/2016-05/may-24.md

 MS: If we are willing to say the spec has less value because of the process in place at the time stuff went into the spec it is disconcerting.
 JSC didn't get the memo saying that other implementations weren't doing this.
 We implemented this because it was in the spec.

-FST: It is not my motivation to state that we're trying to ditch this feature because we're not planning to implement this.
+EFT: It is not my motivation to state that we're trying to ditch this feature because we're not planning to implement this.

 YK: Why did you say that cross realm does not require a state change?